Millions of Americans suffer from glaucoma and cataracts. These conditions impair vision and can eventually lead to blindness.

 - How soon you should get treatment.
 Cataract treatment can wait until it causes major problems.
-Glaucoma is a medical emergency that needs to be treated right away.
+Glaucoma can be a medical emergency that needs to be treated right away.

 - Available treatments.
 Surgery and laser treatment are your only options for cataracts.
-With glaucoma, you can choose from surgery, laser treatment, prescription medications, and eyedrops.
+You can choose from surgery, laser treatment, prescription medications, and eye drops for glaucoma.

-- Treatment outcome.
+- Treatment outcomes.
 Blindness caused by cataracts is reversible with cataract removal, regardless of how bad it is.
 Glaucoma treatment doesn't reverse its symptoms but can prevent further vision loss.

 Cataracts do not cause glaucoma.
-That said, they can increase your risk for elevated eye pressure and glaucoma.
+However, they can increase your risk for elevated eye pressure and glaucoma.

-A cataract starts as a thin membrane that forms on the lens surface.
+A cataract starts as mild yellowing and clouding of the lens.
 As it worsens, it becomes cloudier and thicker.

 Cataracts can push the iris back to the trabecular meshwork — a spongy tissue that drains the aqueous humor.
 If this gets blocked, it prevents any excess eye fluid from draining.

-This causes pressure to build up inside your eye, leading to angle-closure glaucoma.
+This causes high pressure inside your eye, leading to angle-closure glaucoma.
 In these cases, you can undergo cataract surgery to reduce any symptoms of glaucoma and treat your cataract.
-Though you may still need additional treatments to restore normal intraocular pressure.8
+However, you may still need additional treatments to restore normal intraocular pressure.8

 Doctors treat glaucoma by reducing eye pressure.
 Some treatment options include a surgery called trabeculectomy and fluid drainage devices like tube shunts.

-Even though they are completely different eye diseases, it's possible to have both conditions at the same.
+Even though cataracts and glaucoma are completely different eye diseases, it's possible to develop both conditions.

 Your eye doctor will likely recommend cataract surgery and combine it with glaucoma treatments such as: